NikeshSitaula1/EasyShop/README.md

 - Do the same for 2 more users named, `user` and `george`.
 - Send, copy the tokens they provide and paste it on the Authorization as Bearer tokens.

+---

 ## Interesting Code

 ![InterestingCode](https://raw.githubusercontent.com/NikeshSitaula1/EasyShop/refs/heads/main/images/intersting%20code.png)

+This method further gives an evidence of how one can combine authentication with the operations of the DAO.
+It obtains user data in an acceptable manner by using the Principal of the logged in user and takes the profile out of the database.
+In java, Principal is an interface that provides authenticated user information.

+---

+## License

+This project is licensed under the MIT License.

+---